dafooz/simple-weather/docs/workshop/guide/guide_1.md

 In this application, we will be using [UI Kitten](https://akveo.github.io/react-native-ui-kitten/), a framework exposing a [design system](https://eva.design/?utm_source=eva_documentation&utm_medium=hero), [components](https://akveo.github.io/react-native-ui-kitten/docs/components/components-overview) and fully integrated with [Eva Icons](https://akveo.github.io/eva-icons/#/).

+>💡 This framework is not required as we can achieve the same result without it but it's to show you that it is possible in React Native.

 # Flow of the application